How To Bounce Back After Job Redundancy

 - Step 2: Don’t Burn Bridges

-If you’re position becomes redundant and you’re preparing to depart the company, don’t use it as an excuse to throw insults at your boss.
+If your position becomes redundant and you’re preparing to depart the company, don’t use it as an excuse to throw insults at your boss.
 Instead, thank them for the opportunity and leave the relationship on a positive note.
 Chances are that your boss isn’t making you redundant due to some personal vendetta, and connections will be crucial for future job hunts.
 It’s important to maintain as many good relationships as possible.

 Ask your employer whether they can provide a good reference that will help you to make a positive impression on other companies – most of the time they will be happy to oblige.
 When you’re interviewing for a new job, resist the urge to speak negatively of your old employers because you’re unhappy about their decision to let you go.
 Your interviewer won’t appreciate poor behavior, and chances are that you’ll end up leaving a bad impression.